Rory McIlroy was "taken aback" by Brooks Koepka's controversial comments

 “I mean it’s sort of hard to knock a guy (Johnson) that’s got 21 wins on the PGA Tour, which is three times what Brooks has.”

+“You’ve just got to keep going and keep persisting and see if you can do better the next time.”

-McIlroy will hope for a better performance when the US Open takes place next month.
+McIlroy will be hoping for a better performance at the US Open next month.